braden337/google-former/README.md

 ## Getting Started

-1. Fork this repository and clone it to your computer.
+1. Fork this repository and clone it to your computer
 2. Install dependencies

 ```shell